 This case study concerns the law relating to the use of armed force in the context of the Islamic State of Iraq and the Levant (ISIS).
 ISIS has managed to gradually take control of different territories in Iraq and Syria, including Mosul, Tikrit, Rawa, Ana and Al-Qaim.
 The objective behind these actions of the ISIS is to establish a new Islamic State in the region comprising of territories in Iraq and Syria.
 These actions have prompted the Iraqi Prime Minister Nouri al-Maliki to declare a state of emergency.
 In 2014, June, ISIS entered the Turkish consulate in the northern Iraqi city of Mosul, and took 49 people hostage including Consul General Öztürk Yılmaz, three children and 16 diplomats.
 On 6 June, ISIS also abducted approximately 30 Turkish truck drivers.
 Turkey has so far refused to use armed force to fight ISIS at the time.
-The issue involved in this case study is whether Turkey could be justified in use of armed force for the purpose of rescuing its nationals abducted by the ISIS.
+The issue involved in this case study, relevant to those seeking law dissertation help, is whether Turkey could be justified in use of armed force for the purpose of rescuing its nationals abducted by the ISIS.
 Therefore, the principal focus of this case study is to consider the legality of the use of armed force against ISIS under the circumstances.
 At the outset it may be mentioned that although principles of non-use of force and of non-intervention have come to occupy an important place in the international law, there are circumstances in which states are allowed to deviate from these principles, including, self-defence and protection of human rights to name two.
 Therefore, the majority of this case study considers the circumstances in the present situation that may allow Turkey to take exception to the principles of non-use of force.

 One of the important questions that needs to be answered here is whether the status of ISIS is a relevant factor for considering legality of use of force against it.
 ISIS is not a state, it is a terror organisation and the use of force by states like the US, in Iraqi and Syrian territories is an issue that has become controversial over time.
 Shwarf has argued that the actions of American forces along with its allies in the war against ISIS points to a paradigm shift in international law with relation to right to use force in self-defense against non-state actors.
 In the light of Syrian government’s refusal to allow American forces to bomb ISIS held locations in its territory, the use of self-defence by America to justify its actions in Syria marks an important moment in international law, and one that has implications for the present case study.
 The use of force in self-defence is also particularly interesting in the case of ISIS because traditionally, use of force in self-defence was not considered lawful against non-state actors in a third state unless they are under the effective control of that state.
 However, in the case of bombing in Syria, the United States has taken the position that if the is unable or unwilling to suppress the threat posed by non-state actors operating within its borders, then the right to self-defence against non-state actors can be used as a justification for action.
 This view is also supported by Greenwood, who has argued: